 Delayed cord clamping with cord blood stem cell banking

 With cord blood collection, your baby will still receive the required amount of essential oxygen and nutrients.
-The fraction of blood that is banked can then be cryogenically frozen and used to help treat potential diseases years into the future.
-Current treatments include Leukaemia, Anaemia, bone marrow cancers and inherited immunity disorders.
+The fraction of blood that is banked can then be cryogenically frozen and potentially used to help treat diseases years into the future.
+Current treatments include leukaemia, anaemia, bone marrow cancers and inherited immunity disorders.

 Even with a small amount of umbilical cord blood, Future Health Biobank achieves up to 99% recovery rate pre-freeze.
 This leaves the most stem cells possible and gives your child the best chance of treatment in the future.
 Visit our website to find out more about storing your umbilical cord blood stem cells.